 - Not getting enough oxygen

 - Premature birth

-If you and the baby are being monitored in the hospital, here's some information to help you prepare for what's to come, and what to expect from your doctor.
+If you and the baby are being monitored in the hospital, here's some information to help you prepare for what's to come.

 What you can do

 - Pay attention to changes.
 Alert your health care team immediately if there's a change in your symptoms or their frequency.

 - Let your doctor know about all medications you've been taking, including vitamins and supplements.
 Include whether you've smoked during your pregnancy or used illegal drugs.